omar20002/ML_project_diabetes/README.md

    - Run `ensemble.ipynb`.
 This notebook handles all preprocessing for both training and testing, loads the models, and produces the final result.
 2. **Quick Prediction**:
    - Run `quick_ensemble.ipynb`.
 This notebook reads the cleaned data directly and produces the final result.
+   - (since the cleaned dataset was not uploaded don't use this)
+   - contact me to obtain the cleaned version

 **Note**: The preprocessing phase fills null values using a CatBoost regressor, which may take some time on an average machine.